6 Ways to Turn Your Dealership’s Data into Profit

 Automating the Service Department with the Internet of Things

 Your dealership’s profitability depends on your service department’s performance.
-A recent industry survey by Cox Automotive found that though profits from car sales have decreased to 2.5% per vehicle, profits from fixed operations have increased to 49%.
+A recent industry survey by Cox Automotive found though profits from car sales have decreased to 2.5% per vehicle, profits from fixed operations have increased to 49%.

 The study also found customers who returned to their dealership’s service department more than once were more likely to purchase their next vehicle from the dealership than those who did not return.
 Providing a seamless customer experience in your service department strengthens your sales across your entire operation.

-Using Predictive Analytics for Continuous Maintenance
+Using Predictive Analytics for Upselling Maintenance

 When your customers have a problem with their vehicle, they have two options: to make a service appointment with your dealership or with an independent repair shop.
 By adding sensors into the cars in your inventory, you have the advantage of knowing when your customers’ cars are in need of repair even before the customer is aware.